jbis9051/JamesSOBot/docs/CHAT_API.md

 The `fkey` is unique per user session (it changes on login and logout).
 The `fkey` is also used for users viewing the chat who are not logged in.

-We aren't really sure what the `fkey` is exactly but it is required to view the chat and to send messages in the chat.
+The `fkey` is basically a CSRF token and it is required to view the chat and to send messages in the chat.

 The `fkey` can be found in either of the following ways while on a chat page: